 Lat 7° 4' 60S Long 157° 0' 0E Choiseul Island is a long narrow island on the eastern side of "The Slot".
 To the northwest is Bougainville.
 Choiseul Island is also known as "Lauru" in the local language.
 Offshore is Zinoa Island.
 Today located in Choiseul Province in Solomon Islands.

 During 1942, Choiseul Island coastal areas were occupied by Japanese forces.
 During October 1942, USS Grampus (SS-207) landed several coastwatchers on the island.
 Coastwatcher Lt.
 Carden W. Seton operated from Choiseul during 1942 until October 1943, when he was removed by U. S. Navy PBY Catalina and joined the U. S. Marines during their raid on Voza during October 28 - November 3, 1943.

-During late August - September 1943, "Tokyo Express" runs from Choiseul rescued more than 3,800 Japanese troops from Kolombangara to Choiseul.
+During late August 1943 until September 1943, "Tokyo Express" runs from Choiseul rescued more than 3,800 Japanese troops from Kolombangara to Choiseul.
 US Navy PT-Boats operated with success around the island as did larger ships, including USS Nicholas (DD 449) which patrolled between August 18 - 26, 1943.

-During January 21 - February 19, 1944 Technical Air Intelligence did a probe of Japanese aircraft wrecks on Choiseul.
+During January 21, 1944 until February 19, 1944 Technical Air Intelligence did a probe of Japanese aircraft wrecks on Choiseul.
 They were inserted at Ruravu Mission in the south of the island, and covered hundreds of miles by foot and in canoes with the help of locals and coastwatchers.
 They reported many wrecks including a Sonia, Oscar, Zero and Judy that was later recovered.